perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 slurpy parameters are prefixed with `*`).
 Like required parameters, optional parameters are passed positionally, so the above example means that the second argument is expected to be an array of strings.
-This has important consequences for backwards compatibility â as we'll see shortly.
+This has important consequences for backwards compatibility — as we'll see shortly.

 As well as declaring it to be optional (using a leading `?`), we also